Dual Use Tech Regulation

 - Roussey L., 2023, Digital ID Litigation & Dual Use presentation at the Alan Turing Institute

-- Regarding the AI act, we recommend Sandra Wachter's paper publishe din 2024.
+- To start with, regarding the AI act we recommend Sandra Wachter's paper published in 2024.
 She summarised it in a helpful video.

 - Fang, Lee.
 2019.
 “Google continues investments in military and police AI technology through venture capital arm”.
 The Intercept.